kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. T3
 	E. T4

-#### Answer: A. TIS (tumour-in-situ) - ?
+#### Answer: A. TIS (tumour-in-situ) - *FALSE* - C. T2 - TRUE

+The most important prognostic indicator in lung cancer is the extent of disease.
+The Union Internationale contre le cancer (UICC) and the AJCC have developed the tumour, node and metastases (TNM) staging system, which takes into account the degree of spread of the primary tumour, the extent of regional lymph node involvement and the presence or absence of distant metastases.
+Non-small-cell lung cancer (NSCLC) accounts for about 75% of all lung cancers.
+NSCLC is subdivided into adenocarcinoma, squamous cell carcinoma and large cell carcinoma.
+Despite their histological and clinical differences, they share a similar prognosis and management and are staged by using the same TNM system.
+The TNM staging system takes into account: the degree of spread of the primary tumour, represented by T; the extent of regional lymph node involvement, represented by N; and the presence or absence of distant metastases, represented by M. The TNM system is used for all lung carcinomas except small cell lung cancers, which are staged separately.
+In the TNM systems, the tumour (T) stages are as follows:

+- TIS: carcinoma in situ
+- Tx: positive malignant cytological findings, no lesion observed
+- T1: diameter ≤3cm and surrounded by lung or visceral pleura or endobronchial tumour distal to the lobar bronchus
+- T2: diameter >3cm; extension to the visceral pleura, atelectasis or obstructive pneumopathy involving less than one lung; lobar endobronchial tumour; or tumour of a main bronchus >2cm from the carina
+- T3: tumour at the apex; total atelectasis of one lung; endobronchial tumour of main bronchus within 2cm of the carina but not invading it; or tumour of any size with direct extension to the adjacent structures such as the chest wall, mediastinal pleura, diaphragm, pericardium parietal layer or mediastinal fat of the phrenic nerve
+- T4: invasion of the mediastinal organs, including the oesophagus, trachea, carina, great vessels and/or heart; obstruction of the superior vena cava; involvement of a vertebral body; recurrent nerve involvement; malignant pleural or pericardial effusion; or satellite pulmonary nodules within the same lobe as the primary tumour.

+Thus, according to TNM staging the patient in this question has a T2 tumour.

 ### Q3.102
-A 35-year-old man who has been a heavy smoker for the last 18 years complains of _severe pain in both legs_ even at rest and has _chronic ulceration of his toes_.
+A 35-year-old man who has been a _heavy smoker_ for the last 18 years complains of _severe pain in both legs_ even at rest and has _chronic ulceration of his toes_.
 Which of the following conditions is he most likely to have?

 	A. Wegener’s granulomatosis
 	B. Buerger’s disease